 Across the river from The Cottage you can spy The Pump House.
 Flouting the norm, their beer garden, or beer decking if you want to be more precise, is situated at the front of the pub.
 Lots of benches, separated with fragrant herb borders, right on the waterfront and the widest selection of gins this side of England.
 Enjoy a Rock Rose gin served with a tonne of ice, a twist of orange and a sprig of lavender, heavenly.

-Where: Merchants Rd, Hotwells, BS8 4PZ // The Pump House Website
+Where: Merchants Rd, Hotwells, BS8 4PZ // Read more about the Pump House here.

 Gloucester Road has its fair share of beer gardens but you could do a lot worse than the one at the Flyer.
-There is a large space with heaters to utilise once the sun goes down and plenty of space to enjoy some food al fresco.
-The plants are just starting to get going, the summer bar isn't far off opening and the place is adorned with fairy lights for when the evening draws in.
+There is a large space with heaters to utilise once the sun goes down and plenty of room to enjoy some food al fresco.
+The plants are just starting to get going, and the place is adorned with fairy lights for when the evening draws in.
 The Flyer is also very dog friendly so your four legged friends can come for a bit of a snooze in the sun and help themselves to a dog biscuit from the jar.

 Where: 96 Gloucester Road, BS7 8BN // Bristol Flyer Website